-Woman who leaked secret report on Russian hacking gets five years
+Government worker Reality Winner jailed five years after tucking secret Russian hacking report in tights and leaking it

 -

+Government worker Reality Winner jailed five years after tucking secret Russian hacking report in tights and leaking it

-A former government contractor who pleaded guilty to posting a classified US report to a news organisation has been sentenced to more than five years as part of a deal with prosecutors.
+A former government worker who pleaded guilty to posting a classified US report to a news organisation has been sentenced to more than five years.

-Reality Winner, 26, pleaded guilty in June to a single count of transmitting national security information.

-The former air force translator worked as a contractor at a National Security Agency’s office in Augusta, Georgia, when she printed a classified report and left the building with it tucked into her tights.
+Reality Winner, 26, the former air force translator had printed a classified report and left the building with it tucked into her tights.

-Winner told the FBI she posted the document to an online news outlet.

-In court, Winner apologised and acknowledged that what she did was wrong.
+Winner worked as a contractor at a National Security Agency's office in Georgia pleaded guilty in June to a single count of transmitting national security information.

+Winner told the agents before she was arrested: "Yeah, I screwed up royally," and in court she had apologised.

 But the Justice Department announced Winner’s June 2017 arrest on the same day The Intercept reported on a secret NSA document.

-It detailed Russian government efforts to penetrate a Florida-based supplier of voting software and the accounts of election officials ahead of the 2016 presidential election.

-The NSA report was dated May 5, the same as the document Winner had leaked.
+The NSA report was dated May 5, the same as the document Winner had leaked which detailed Russian government plans to penetrate a voting software supplier in Florida ahead of the 2016 presidential election.

 US intelligence agencies later confirmed Russian meddling.